 Not willing that any should perish.
 So wonderful is his love towards mankind, that he would have them all to be saved, and is of his own self prepared to bestow salvation on the lost.
 But the order is to be noticed, that God is ready to receive all to repentance, so that none may perish; for in these words the way and manner of obtaining salvation is pointed out.

-Adam Clarke Commentary similarly expresses the belief that God wants to give people sufficient opportunities to find redemption.
+Adam Clarke Commentary also expresses the belief that God wants to give people sufficient opportunities to find redemption.
 Clarke states,

 It is not slackness, remissness, nor want of due displacence [sic] at sin, that induced God to prolong the respite of ungodly men; but his long-suffering, his unwillingness that any should perish: and therefore he spared them, that they might have additional offers of grace, and be led to repentance – to deplore their sins, implore God’s mercy, and find redemption through the blood of the Lamb.

-Peter Pett’s Commentary on the Bible, which is also in agreement with the preceding Bible commentaries, provides a few additional scriptures to support his perspective, declaring,
+Peter Pett’s Commentary on the Bible, which agrees with the preceding Bible commentaries, provides a few additional scriptures to support his perspective, declaring,

 We must never underestimate or understate the greatness of God’s longsuffering.
 For two thousand year He has endured the insults of atheists and scoffers, the challenges of foolish men, and the apathy of the great majority, and has granted them the opportunity to repent.
 And His love has constantly reached out through the cross.
 ‘God commends His love towards us in that while we were yet sinners Christ died for us’ (Romans 5:8).
 But still they have not heard.